meumobi/meumobi.github.io/_posts/2019-06-05-multi-languages-with-jekyll.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---

-If you plan to launch a multi-language website running on Jekyll, you certainly need to pay
+If you plan to launch a multi-language website running on Jekyll, you certainly need to pay attention to:

 - language switcher
   - static switcher based on user click